McSteve7/damilola/content/posts/2021-03-25-metrics-that-matter/index.md

 ---

 Being able to tell what's working from what is not is crucial in defining the success of a product.
 This enables product leaders to prioritize plans and initiatives properly.
-Making a decision on what your success metrics will be is as important as the product discovery phase as there are alot of metrics to track and not clearly defining your success metrics can be misinforming.
+Making a decision on what your success metrics will be is as important as the product discovery phase as there are a lot of metrics to track and not clearly defining your success metrics can be misinforming.

-Metrics are grading or evaluation systems used to measure the level of success of a product or feature.
+Metrics are grading or evaluation systems used to measure the level of success or failure of a product/feature.
 They vary from those that impact the business directly to the ones that impact customers and the product itself.
 Product managers are often particular about getting their metrics right as this is how they are able to provide data-driven suggestions and product plans to stakeholders and executives.

 > Metrics makes it easier to earn executives' approval.